Techtonica/curriculum/testing-and-tdd/integration-testing.md

 #### 2.2 Abstraction

-Think back to [Eloquent Javascript Ch 5][ejs-5] when you learned about _Abstraction_ and _Higher-order Functions_.
+Think back to [Eloquent JavaScript Ch 5][ejs-5] when you learned about _Abstraction_ and _Higher-order Functions_.
 Recall that these techniques are used to wrap reptitive or complex behavior and then provide a more easily understandable way to access that behavior.
 When thinking about how to unit